Healthdirect Free Australian health advice you can count on.

 What happens during the procedure?

-When you have a cochlear implant fitted, you will have a general anaesthetic.
-The surgeon will make a small cut behind your ear and insert the implant.
-When it is in position, your health team will check the implant is working.
-The procedure can take 1 to 3 hours.
+Once it is in place, your health team will check the implant is working.
+The procedure takes 1 to 3 hours.

 You will probably need to stay in hospital overnight.